xingdao/aPocket/README.md

 app will try save cilp text to you pocket

 ## note
-Cause the source code should be commented and modified, it would be released later.
+~~Cause the source code should be commented and modified, it would be released later.~~

+if the app exit not normal cheak you rom have "com.android.browser" or not.

 [dwonload link](http://qiaoblog.b0.upaiyun.com/app-release.apk)